Summary .NET Conf 2021 | What's New in .NET 6 and Much More!

 7 - ASP.NET Core MVC

-Microsoft hasn't forgotten all the developers working with ASP.NET Core Mvc and brings us improvements, especially in performance.
+Microsoft hasn't forgotten about all the developers working with ASP.NET Core Mvc and is, of course, bringing performance improvements.

 asp.net core mvc in .net6

-Besides performance, it brings features like Css Isolation (already available in Blazor), Async Screaming, and even better interaction with OpenAPI.
+In addition to performance, there are new features: Css Isolation (already available in Blazor), Async Streaming, and even better interactions with OpenAPI.

 8 - Machine Learning in .NET 6

-Regarding machine learning and ML.NET, I wasn't going to mention anything as I'm not very up-to-date on it, but @Jonas_1ara told me about the highlights in this thread (thank you very much :D) and I'll share them here:
+On machine learning and ML.NET, I wasn't going to comment because I'm not really up-to-date on the subject (and prefer not to discuss things I don't know well), but @Jonas_1ara pointed out the highlights in this thread (thank you! :D), which I'll summarize here:

-The main benefit of ML.NET is adding an abstraction layer for a huge number of scenarios, saving developers a lot of headaches—for example, compared to TensorFlow.
+The main benefit of ML.NET is adding a layer of abstraction over a wide range of scenarios, saving developers a lot of headaches (compared to, say, TensorFlow).

-During the conference, there was a big focus on ML Builder because it's easy to use and supports CLI; plus, it's already used by many internal Microsoft clients such as the Office suite, Bing, and external clients.
+During the conference, ML Builder was heavily emphasized, as it's easy to use and supports CLI.
+It’s also being used by many of Microsoft’s internal clients, such as the Office suite, Bing, as well as by external customers.

-One main goal is to optimize model usage via ONNX Runtime and, hopefully, provide full C# support in PyTorch via TorchSharp, which aims by the end of 2022 to consume Python algorithms from C#.
+One of the main goals is to optimize model usage through ONNX Runtime and, hopefully soon, offer full C# support for PyTorch via TorchSharp, which aims by the end of 2022 to allow consuming Python algorithms directly from C#.

 machine learning net 6